-    Seventy percent of the world’s internet traffic passes through Northern Virginia, which is home to the largest data center market in the U.S. (Site Selection 2019) and widely recognized as the nation’s Cyber Capital.
-1901 Group’s corporate office in Fairfax County is at the center of activity in the Commonwealth’s booming IT sector, and close proximity to the U.S. capital provides the company with all the advantages of accessibility to federal customers and strong industry clusters in government contracting, defense electronics, IT, data centers, and biotechnology.
+Seventy percent of the globe’s internet traffic passes through Northern Virginia, which is home to the largest data center market in the world and widely recognized as the nation’s Cyber Capital.
+1901 Group’s corporate office in Fairfax County is at the center of activity in the Commonwealth’s booming IT sector, and proximity to the U.S. Capitol provides the company with all the advantages of accessibility to federal customers and strong industry clusters in government contracting, defense electronics, IT, data centers, and biotechnology.

 Montgomery County, located in the New River Valley in the Blue Ridge and Alleghany Mountains, boasts world-class higher education institutions and a substantial talent pool, combined with moderate costs of living and doing business.
 1901 Group’s first 800-square-foot office space grew rapidly after 2009 as the company began establishing more of its technology operations in Blacksburg.
-A nine-minute average commute, breathtaking scenery, and an abundance of outdoor recreation opportunities offered 1901 Group’s software developers, data analysts, and cloud engineers the benefits of 21st-century high-tech jobs and highly desired quality-of-life amenities.
+A nine-minute average commute, breathtaking scenery, and an abundance of outdoor recreation opportunities offered 1901 Group’s software developers, data analysts, and cloud engineers the benefits of 21st-century high-tech jobs and a highly desired quality of life.

 Statewide Access to Talent

-Already at the forefront of emerging sectors like cloud computing and cybersecurity, Virginia is committed to technology and innovation and boasts the second-highest concentration of tech workers in the nation (Cyberstates, 2019).
-The Commonwealth is preparing for future growth for IT companies through its top-ranked higher education system.
+Already at the forefront of emerging sectors like cloud computing and cybersecurity, Virginia is committed to technology and innovation and boasts the highest concentration of tech workers in the nation.
+The Commonwealth is continually preparing for future growth for IT companies through its top-ranked higher education system.

 1901 Group Reinvests in Virginia

-1901 Group continued its goal of creating high-quality IT jobs clustered in rural areas.
+1901 Group continued to advance its vision of a new frontier for tech talent by creating high-quality IT jobs clustered in rural areas.
 In March 2020, 1901 Group announced plans to invest $1.15 million to establish its third Virginia operation and create 150 new jobs in Washington County.
-The new 1901 Group Operations Center at the Virginia Highlands Small Business Incubator in Abingdon will expand the company’s operational footprint and enhance its cloud-based internet technology services.
+The 1901 Group Operations Center in Abingdon expanded the company’s operational footprint, enhancing its IT services and cloud solutions.

-1901 Group’s creation of 150 new jobs is just the start of its vision in Washington County.
-The company sought a location that could easily be expanded as business grows, and the region offers the required access to talent at nearby universities and community colleges.
-Southwest Virginia fits the business model 1901 Group has worked to build — hiring talented individuals in rural areas with demonstrated work ethic and providing them the opportunity to upskill and grow within the IT field.
+The company sought a location that could easily be expanded as business grows, and the region offers the required access to talent from nearby universities and community colleges.
+Southwest Virginia fits into the business model 1901 Group has successfully built — hiring talented individuals in rural areas with demonstrated work ethic and providing them the opportunity to upskill and grow within the IT field.

-The success of the company’s business model, ranging from urban Northern Virginia to the New River Valley and rural Southwest Virginia, demonstrates the assets, infrastructure, and talent that can be found across the Commonwealth’s diverse regions.
+The success of 1901 Group’s business model in the Commonwealth, ranging from urban Northern Virginia to the New River Valley and rural Southwest Virginia, demonstrates the assets, infrastructure, and talent that can be found across the Commonwealth’s diverse regions.
 1901 Group’s continued investment boosts Virginia’s IT industry sector and is an exciting indicator of the future role that regions of all sizes can play in supporting the growth of major tech employers.

 1901 Group was acquired by Leidos in December 2020.